A method to derive material-specific spin-bath model descriptions of materials displaying prevalent spin physics: Examples

 \subsection{Closed configuration of para-benzyne}

-As a second testbed for the parity optimization procedure we have adopted the molecule para-benzyne $\text{C}_6 \text{H}_4$~\cite{Lind1994}.
+As a second testbed for the parity optimization procedure we have considered the molecule para-benzyne $\text{C}_6 \text{H}_4$~\cite{Lind1994}.
 The molecule is depicted in Fig.~\ref{fig:endiine}.
-In its closed configuration para-benzyne is known to feature two spin-like orbitals that are non-trivial linear combinations of the original basis orbitals~\cite{Sale1972}.
-The complete active space self-consistent field (CASSCF)~\cite{Helg2000, Lawl2009, McWe1957} method was used to compute the reduced density matrices $\rho^{(1)}$ and $\rho^{(2)}$ in the CASSCF ground state.
-The basis set comprises $N_{\phi_i}=62$ CASSCF canonical molecular orbitals of which $N_{\phi_{i,a}}=12$ orbitals form the active space of the calculation.
-The Hamiltonian description of the molecule in the basis reads
+In its singlet configuration para-benzyne is known to feature two spin-like orbitals that are non-trivial linear combinations of the original basis orbitals~\cite{Sale1972}.
+The complete active space self-consistent field (CASSCF)~\cite{McWe1957,Roos1980,Helg2000,Lawl2009} method was used to compute the reduced density matrices $\rho^{(1)}$ and $\rho^{(2)}$ in the ground state.
+CASSCF wave function is constructed as a linear combination of all Slater determinants obtained by distribution of N electrons into M orbitals, which constitute the (N, M) active space, that is $N$ particles on $M$ spinful orbitals are treated within their full Hilbert space, while the remaining orbitals are treated using a self consistent field approximation .
+Energy is obtained variationally, being minimized wrt. both active orbitals and Slater determinant coefficients.
+The orbital basis set comprises $N_{\phi_i}=62$ CASSCF canonical molecular orbitals of which $N_{\phi_{i,a}}=12$ orbitals are selected as active containing 12 electrons, giving rise to (12, 12) active space.
+The Hamiltonian description of the molecule in the molecular orbital basis reads

 where the one-electron integrals $t^{\sigma\sigma'}_{ij}$ and two-electron integrals $V^{\sigma\sigma'}_{ijkl}$ have been determined as part of an ab-initio calculation.
 The parity optimization procedure was performed for two sets of initial basis orbitals.
 The first set contained all $N_{\phi_i}=62$ basis orbitals of the CASSCF calculation.
-The second set was restricted to the $N_{\phi_i}=12$ basis orbitals $\phi_i$ with local parity $\langle P_i \rangle_0 < 9.5\times 10^{-1}$, which coincides with the active space of the CASSCF calculation.
+The second set was restricted to the active $N_{\phi_i}=12$ orbitals $\phi_i$ with local parity $\langle P_i \rangle_0 < 9.5\times 10^{-1}$, which coincides with the active space of the CASSCF calculation.

 The local parities in the initial and the optimized basis are displayed in Fig.~\ref{fig:endiine_parity}.

 The differences between the complete and reduced basis sets are insignificant when only considering the orbitals of smallest local parity after optimization.
 Discrepancies between the two optimizations can be observed for basis orbitals of larger local parity.
 In this case the access to the complete set of basis orbitals allows for further reduction of the local parity of some basis orbitals in the optimization.
 After parity optimization we identify two basis orbitals $\phi_q$ for which the local parity takes the value $\langle P_q \rangle_0 \simeq -0.94$.
 This is sufficiently small a value of the local parity to be considered spin-like.
 The local parities of the remaining basis orbitals are significantly, larger i.e. $\langle P_p \rangle_0 > -0.5$.
 The two spin-like orbitals $\phi_q$ are the linear combinations